-Every probationary tenure-track faculty member is reviewed annually by the department chair, who meets with the faculty member to discuss his/her/their performance, future plans, and goals; and prepares a written evaluation that includes a recommendation on whether to renew the probationary appointment.
-This evaluation is informed in years 2, 3, and 5 by recommendations from the Promotion and Tenure Committee.
+Every probationary tenure-track faculty member is reviewed annually by the department chair, who meets with the faculty member to discuss his/her/their performance, future plans, and goals; and prepares a written evaluation with sufficient detail for meaningful feedback that includes a recommendation on whether to renew the probationary appointment.
+This evaluation is informed in years 2 and 4 by recommendations from the Promotion and Tenure Committee.